Sparrow

 patients and supporters

-“I’ve always lived in Ionia County, and it’s a very rural setting,” Tom says.
+“I’ve always lived in Ionia County, and it’s a very rural setting,” Tom said.
 “If you talk to people who live here, they’ll say that having access to health care, let alone physical therapy, is a serious problem.
 There is also a significant amount of older people who don’t have transportation to travel for care.
 That’s why this facility will be a real asset, for Ionia and its surrounding communities.”

 Tom and Tammy Dickinson at Spartan Stadium